 Is the tutorial confidential?

-Anything you tell us in these sessions is only discussed within the Academic Learning Support staff team (and, in some cases where it is deemed necessary, the Neurodiversity or Disability teams).
+Anything you tell us in these sessions is only discussed within the Academic Skills team (and, in some cases where it is deemed necessary, the Neurodiversity or Disability teams).
 This means, for example, that we will not disclose information about you to your academic department or other students.
 However, if you disclose an emotional or mental health issue, we may ask for your permission to contact the Student Counselling and Mental Health Service.
 In exceptional cases where we believe you are a risk to yourself or to someone else, we will contact the SCMHS regardless of consent.